webix-hub/gitbook-webix-jet/details/app.md

 app.show("/demo/details")
 ```

-For more info about showing UI components, [visit the section on view referencing](referencing.md).
+For more info about showing UI components, [visit the "Navigation" section](navigation.md).

 ### <span id="use">app.use(plugin, config)</span>